jeremyKisner/verbose-goggles/basic-algebra/chapterthree/LEARN.md

 At a school concert, the total value of tickets sold was $1,506.
 Student tickets sold for $6 each and adult tickets sold for $9 each.
 The number of adult tickets sold was five less than three times the number of student tickets sold.
 How many student tickets and how many adult tickets were sold?
 - 9(3s - 5) + 6x = 1506
   - 47 student and 136 adult tickets

+# 3.30
+Galen sold 810 tickets for his church’s carnival for a total of $2,820.
+Children’s tickets cost $3 each and adult tickets cost $5 each.
+How many children’s tickets and how many adult tickets did he sell?